 About

 Here you can learn about the ConveRSE project and this website.
+Use the tabs below to switch between the two.

 The ConveRSE project aims to continue the conversation around mental health in the research software community, and to provide resources and support for RSEs and other RTPs who may be struggling with their mental health.